 We moved house

 We moved into our first apartment together and as exciting as it was, moving is always a pain.
-Thankfully we won’t be moving for a looong time.
+Thankfully we won’t be moving for a long time.

 I got some #GrootbosMagic

-I spent a few days at one of my favourite places in the world.
+I spent a few days at one of my favorite places in the world.
 Read about what makes Grootbos so magical here.